1800 898 220

 This is just the start.
 Ultimately we are targeting volumes of up to 10% renewable gas across our networks by 2030 and 100% renewable gas by 2040 as a stretch target.

 For business and industrial customers you can be confident that your connection to the gas network will provide you with the energy you require and also help you transition to a low carbon future

 Our current plans are to blend volumes of up to 10% renewable hydrogen by 2030.
 This 10% blended gas remains consistent with the Australian Specifications for natural gas.
 Beyond 2030 we will look to convert to 100% renewable gas, which may require some change to appliances, work is already underway with the appliance sector to make this transition as smooth as possible.

 We are committed to engaging with the community.
 When renewable gas projects are developed in your area we will let you know well in advance to ensure any questions you may have are answered.

 Hover over the green dots to discover how we’re making the renewable gas future a reality

-Gas is essential to our economy and modern lifestyles, providing nearly a quarter of Australia’s total energy supply.
+Gas is essential to our economy and modern lifestyles, supplying almost half of Australia’s household energy.
 But there is more we can do.
 As a business we are responding, taking active steps to sustainable gas delivery today and tomorrow.
 On our distribution networks, we are targeting volumes of 10% renewable gas by volume by 2030, and offering 100% renewable gas to new home estates by no later than 2025.
 Our aim is to fully decarbonise our distribution networks by 2040 as a stretch target and by no later than 2050.
 This is consistent with Australian state and territory ambitions which collectively target being net zero carbon by 2050.